GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

     --location=global
 ```

-The output most likely says `Listed 0 items.` This means that the project is not unattended.
+If the output says `Listed 0 items.`, this means that the project is not unattended.
 Let's try a different project next.

 ### In another project